 - to send you service-related communications, to deal with communications you send us and request feedback;

 - to facilitate your participation in events or competitions for which you have registered/which you have entered;

-- to contact you directly or via our agents by mail, telephone, fax, email, SMS or other electronic messaging service with offers of goods and services or information that may be of interest to you (including information about other organisations' goods and services).
-If you do not wish to receive marketing information from us, please indicate this if requested on the registration or contact form or contact us (EMEA; California).
+To contact you directly or via our agents by mail, telephone, fax, email, SMS or other electronic messaging service with offers of goods and services or information that may be of interest to you (including information about other organisations' goods and services).
+If you do not wish to receive marketing information from us, please indicate this if requested on the registration or contact form or contact us using the contact details at the bottom of this Privacy Notice.
 We will obtain your consent to the provision of direct marketing material to you, if required to do so by law.

 - to our group companies or affiliated entities, third party services providers and partners:

 - who provide data processing services to us (for example, to support the delivery of, provide functionality on, or help to enhance the security of our Website or other IT infrastructure, to assist us with carrying out due diligence checks, to carry out marketing, analytics or research on our behalf or to support the delivery of services to our clients in general or pursuant to a particular engagement);

 - with whom we arrange joint promotional events (for the purposes of ensuring that you do not receive direct marketing information about the event from multiple sources); or